• Skip to main content

 Why We Love It!

-• A BLT Recipe with a Twist! - BLT's are one of my favorite summer meals!
+• A BLT with Basil Pesto Aioli! - BLT's are one of my favorite summer meals!
 But I've always thought that those 3 ingredients, the bacon, the lettuce, and the tomato, just aren't enough!
 Garden BLT's with Pesto Aioli solve that problem!
-I always add avocado and cheese (Wisconsin native!), but when so much is coming out of the garden I just want to keep adding.
-Ripe summer garden tomatoes are truly amazing.
-Cucumber gives it a little extra freshness, and then there's the pesto!
-Our garden is full of greens, basil and beyond, and pesto is my favorite way to use it up!
+I always add Avocado and Cheese to a BLT (Wisconsin native here!), but when so much is coming out of the garden I just want to keep adding.

 A food processor of greens, basil, pine nuts, and Parmesan ready to make pesto aioli.